 Introduction:- The cost of equity Capital from investors’ points of view is considered as the expected profit on a portfolio of all the company existing securities.
 The company cost is used by the firm for an evaluation of main projects and also expert to receive high returns on it after deciding the benchmark rate for return on capital.
 Cost of equity is the company cost of using funds provided by vendors/Creditors and shareholders of the company.

 The cost of equity is the cost of long-term sources, such as debts, amount of debentures, common capital and preferred capital which is subscribed by the General public.
-The cost of equity represents the level of risk which is attached to sources (Debts and Equity) which are secured against the assets of the company.
+The cost of equity represents the level of risk that is attached to sources (Debts and Equity) that are secured against the assets of the company.
 All these companies which make investments in assets have little risk in earning income that able for an investor to bear the lower cost of capital than all these companies which make an investment in long-term assets having a high risk of earning income, Such as retail store has a low risk as compared to oil refining companies.

 - The preferred shares are highly risky than the common shares and the debts of the company.
-In case of distribution of dividend on capital Preferred shareholders has first right and also received a high rate of returns.
+In the case of distribution of dividend on capital Preferred shareholders has the first right and also received a high rate of returns.

 - Cost of capital is determined by business first all by finding the cost of each source of capital that is expected the company raises the amount of capital after utilization of these sources.

 The cost of capital is the minimum required rate of return on investments